hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

     -  On the top right of the wizard, click **Upload** to upload the image stored on your PC/laptop and select image you have just uploaded by clicking **Choose selected**.

-    -  Optionally, you can spacify a "**Title**" for your image in the _TITLE_ section of the _IMAGE_ block.
+    -  Specify a "**Title**" for your image in the _TITLE_ section of the _IMAGE_ block.
 The title will appear when the reader hovers or pauses the mouse over the image.

+    -  Make sure to specify a description for your image in the _ALT TEXT_ section of the _IMAGE_ block.

+    >**IMPORTANT NOTE:** Adding a _ALT Text_ will help promote online content in Search Engine such as Google.

 -   **Adjusting image size and its position:**